Kartrexofficial/Realmify/README.md

 ro.launcher.blur.appLaunch=0
 ````
 # Compatibility
-• Still Not Sure About Everh Device,Pull Request if it didn't work..
+• Still Not Sure About Every Device,Pull Request if it didn't work.
+Supports RUI 4 & 5